Amoon-7/simple-tag-competition/README.md

 ### Evaluation

 - Your agents are evaluated against **private reference implementations**
-- Seeds are set on the server side for reproducibility
 - Each PR triggers automatic evaluation via GitHub Actions
 - Results are published to the leaderboard immediately
 - **Note**: PRs are not merged - they are only used for evaluation